Pathways to Philosophy

 We are all enthusiasts here.
 The word comes from the Greek enthousiasmos — being possessed by the gods.
 Discovering philosophy is like falling in love.
 Which explains the Greek word philo-sophia.
 We are in love with what we do.

 Take your time to look around these pages.
-There's a lot to read — although you don't have to read everything!
-If you need advice, write to email@example.com.
+There's a lot to read, although you don't have to read everything :) If you need advice on your philosophical studies write to us.
 Even if you don't need advice but just have something to say, write anyway.
 Tell us your ideas, or how you think we are doing.

 Why are we here?